samtecspg/mason/README.md

 # Mason Data Operator Framework

 What is Mason?
-In short, Mason is the connecting tissue for your data projects.
+Mason is a federated data pipeline tool that serves as the connecting tissue for your data projects.
-1. It creates a data-aware alternative to Airflow operators that depends less heavily on Python scripting.
+1. It creates a configuration driven data-aware alternative to Airflow operators that depends less heavily on Python scripting.
 2. It's like react components, but for data pipelines.
 3. It's an open source answer to Glue.
 4. It gives you self-contained, composable, parameterized, and functional data operators.
+5. It bridges between various concenrs in data pipelines such as between federated metadata introspection and federated query execution.

 Mason is a curated library of data pipeline components with abstracted backend implementations for various big data clients.